jyotiprakashh/twitter-pal/README.md

 ## What's Under the Hood 🤔
 ---------------------------

-* **Frontend**: Built with Vite ⚡️, React JS 🤖, and Zustand for state management 📈
+* **Frontend**: Built with Vite ⚡️, React JS 🤖, and Zustand for state management and deployed on Vercel 📈
-* **Backend**: Built with Golang 🐹, containerized with Docker 📦, and deployed on Vercel 🚀
+* **Backend**: Built with Golang 🐹, containerized with Docker 📦 and deployed on back4app 🚀
 * **API**: Powered by Gemini API 🔮 and Twitter API 🐦
 * **Database**: MongoDB 📊 for storing user data
 * **Authentication**: Secure user authentication with JWT 🔒